digital-land/local-authority-addresses/README.md

 [Guidance](https://digital-land.github.io/local-authority-addresses) to help people building a government or other public service determine the local authority which an individual property or premises resides.

-This repository also includes [Analysis](https://digital-land.github.io/local-authority-addresses/analysis)) of
+This repository also includes [Analysis](https://digital-land.github.io/local-authority-addresses/analysis)) as a Jupyter notebook.

-  * 1.2% of addresses are in a Local Authority District which is different to the postcode in ONSPD.
-  * 1% of postcodes in England overlap a local authority boundary, affecting % of addresses.
-  * POSTCODE has addresses with the largest number of different custodians (LA1, LA2, ..)
-  * POSTCODE has the largest number of addresses differing to ONSPD (X in LA1, Y in LA2)

 # Data sources